ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_threads_for_parallel_parsing

 - Type: unsigned int
-- Default value: 10
+- Default value: 0

 The maximum number of threads for order-preserving parallel parsing of data formats.
+0 means use global maximum.

-## min_chunk_size_for_parallel_parsing
+## min_chunk_bytes_for_parallel_parsing

 - Type: unsigned int
-- Default value: 1024 * 1024
+- Default value: 1 MiB

 The minimum chunk size in bytes, which each thread will parse in parallel.
-By default it equals to one megabyte.

 [Original article](https://clickhouse.yandex/docs/en/operations/settings/settings/) <!-- hide -->